joshbegley/nyt-latest/README.md

 `Suggested reading from critics and editors at The New York Times.`\
 https://nytimes.com/2025/01/23/books/review/8-new-books-we-recommend-this-week.html

-**Manchester United 2 Rangers 1 - How close are Amorim's team to qualifying?
+**The Briefing: Manchester United 2 Rangers 1 - How close are Amorim's team to qualifying?
 What was Butland doing?**\
 `Analysis of Manchester United's victory over Rangers`\
 https://nytimes.com/athletic/6080712/2025/01/23/manchester-united-rangers-goals-highlights/